 "This initiative helps families in two ways," said Dr. Gilboa.
 "For parents who are getting most of their 'What's the right age?' information from their kids, this normalizes the idea that most kids don't need — want yes, need no — a smart phone before 8th grade.
 For parents who are considering holding off but overwhelmed by the societal norms of younger-and-younger for smart phone access, this can be the extra starch for their spine to say, 'I knew I was right about this.'"

 But, said Dr. Gilboa, "Since it's not legislated, each parents still gets to decide what works in their family."

-Shauna Ogeerally, a mom of two children ages 15 and 10 in Winter Garden, Florida, told TODAY Parents she feels that these decisions have to be made for each child individually, and that smartphones can have some positive benefits for children under the age of 14.
+Shauna Ogeerally, a mom of two children in Winter Garden, Florida, told TODAY Parents she feels that these decisions have to be made for each child individually, and that smartphones can have some positive benefits for children under the age of 14.

 "My children go to a charter school, so not all their close friends live anywhere near us to go run and play at their house," said Ogeerally.
 "Their phones allow them to FaceTime and 'hang out.'
 Honestly, I feel it would hurt their social lives if they weren't able to do that, since they would only be able to communicate with friends when they are at school or activities."

 Though situations might vary, Wait Until 8th creator Shannon hopes parents will understand that this pledge is meant to create support and to bring parents together.